 We have known for a while that organic reach – the act of making a simple post and expecting it to reach our audience – has been diminishing.
 This move by Facebook will limit organic reach on pages even further.

 That said, there are still important strategies that can be employed to keep connecting with our communities and potential customers.

 The most significant focus of Facebook’s stated effort is to put an emphasis on engagement and interaction.
 They see the ideal post as one that generates conversation and sharing with their friends and connections.
 That interaction is the heart of the social environment they are trying to recreate.

-Pages for businesses and organizations that generally don’t generate much reaction will see the biggest decreases in distribution of content – if it’s not something that people want to talk about, Facebook considers it a less desirable content.
+Pages for businesses and organizations that generally don’t generate many reactions will see the biggest decreases in the distribution of content – if it’s not something that people want to talk about, Facebook considers it less desirable content.
 But, if a page posts information that people interact with, your distribution will see less of an impact.

 From a brand perspective, this sets the bar high.
 We need to focus on good, interesting and ultimately engaging content.
 We can ask more questions and focus less on talking at people.

 Facebook posts need to be based on content that people will comment on and share with their friends.
 We need to listen to our audiences and understand what they want.
 The irony of course, is this is the type of content we should have been posting all along.